Katsu Kokichi: Life and works

 By contrast, Katsu Kokichi led a life of idleness, never achieving an official post and supplementing his small (41 koku) income by dealing in swords, among other things.
 The other things, contrary to samurai-class ideals, included acting as a security guard and lending money at high interest.
-When Kokichi's son Rintaro (later to become the famous naval commander Katsu Kaishū) was fifteen, Kokichi retired as family head, passing on that duty to young Rintaro.
+When Kokichi's son Rintaro (later to become the famous naval commander Katsu Kaishū, a major figure during the Meiji era modernization of Japan) was fifteen, Kokichi retired as family head, passing on that duty to young Rintaro.

+Katsu Kokichi died in Edo in 1850, three years before Commodore Matthew C. Perry reached Japan.

+Legacy

 During his last days, Kokichi wrote an autobiography (one of the few surviving from pre-Meiji Japan) titled Musui Dokugen ("Musui's Story"), narrating his life and adventures in a style much like that of the picaresque novel.
-This book is an excellent description of low life in Edo during the late Tokugawa shogunate.
-Katsu Kokichi died in Edo in 1850, three years before Commodore Matthew C. Perry reached Japan.
+This book is an excellent description of low-ranking samurai life in Edo during the late Tokugawa shogunate.
 The autobiography has been translated into English by Teruko Craig, under the title Musui's Story: The Autobiography of a Tokugawa Samurai.